oliyh/stardev-feedback/README.md

 # stardev-feedback
 Feedback for https://stardev.io

+📯 Github syncing has been paused while the index is rebuilt using Github's 'next id'.
+This should be complete by approx 16th May 📯

 ## High fives

 If you enjoyed using stardev and would like to support the project, it would be great if you could tweet / facebook / reddit / etc about it!